-- Look forward to hearing from you.
+- I look forward to hearing from you.
 (When you are soliciting a response.)

 - Let me know if you have any questions.

-Your sign-off gives you the opportunity to ensure that the sentiment of your email is clear and not open to interpretation or the recipient’s speculation as to what you want to accomplish or what is expected of them.
-Always take advantage of and use this opportunity wisely!
+Your sign-off allows you to ensure that the sentiment of your email is clear and not open to interpretation or the recipient’s speculation as to what you want to accomplish or what is expected of them.
+So always take advantage of and use this opportunity wisely!

 For more on sign-offs, read: Business Email Sign-Off Considerations.